Best Samsung Phones for Seniors, Tested and Reviewed in 2026

 Our Hands-on Experience:Feature Highlights

-We sat down with the Samsung Galaxy Z Fold7 to see how well it worked for seniors.
-After a few days of testing it, we were surprised by its simplicity.
-It runs on the Android 16 operating system, which feels fast and intuitive.
-Android 16 includes accessibility features, which are easy to set up from the settings menu.
+We sat down with the Samsung Galaxy Z Fold6 to see how well it worked for seniors.
+After a few days of testing, we were surprised by its simplicity.
+This phone runs on the Android 14 operating system, which is fast and intuitive.
+Android 14 includes accessibility features, which are easy to set up from the settings menu.

 Unfortunately, the oversized screen is both an advantage and a drawback.
-To fit so much screen space onto the Z Fold7, Samsung had to create a heavy, chunky phone.
+To fit so much screen space onto the Z Fold6, Samsung had to create a heavy, chunky phone.
 That means holding the phone up for extended periods (like when snapping photos or videos) took a toll on our hands and wrists.
-Weighing in at 7.58 ounces (which is almost an ounce lighter than the Fold6), the Z Fold7 is a heavyweight smartphone.
+Weighing in at 8.39 ounces (239 grams), the Z Fold6 is a heavyweight smartphone.

 » You Might Like: The Best Senior Phone Plans